 Once you’ve surmounted that initial hurdle of installing Linux and getting familiar with the environment, you might be wondering, “What do I do now?”
-If you’re at that point, then it’s time you joined a Linux community — even if you only intend to lurk.
+After checking out our getting started guide to Linux, it’s time you joined a Linux community — even if you only intend to lurk.

 The fastest way to learn something new is to immerse yourself in the culture of that new thing.
 Some people call it learning by osmosis: as the people around you discuss topics and ask questions, you passively absorb all of that knowledge simply by being there.

 Think of Linux like a language.
 There’s a world of difference between studying it in isolation and practicing it with others.
-The former is safer and more comfortable, but the latter is the faster road to fluency.
+The former is safer and more comfortable, but the latter is the faster road to fluency—and I’m not just talking about fluency in basic Linux commands.

 LinuxQuestions.org is one of the friendliest and most active Linux communities on the web.
 Since its inception in 2000, over 5 million posts have been made by over 500,000 members and even after all of that time they’ve never developed an elitist atmosphere.